 It is important to seek help for the autistic child as soon as possible, as early intervention can help solve many issues before they worsen.
 Many children are also able to recover from autism.
 If not, they may still be able to enter a mainstream school.

 We offer an initial assessment if you wish to find out if your child needs help.
-Our team of qualified therapists also offer many services that can help prepare autistic children for mainstream schooling, and offer them the best chances at recovery using our evidence-based advanced ABA-VB therapy.
+Our team of qualified Program Supervisors and therapists also offer many services that can help prepare autistic children for mainstream schooling, and offer them the best chances at recovery using our evidence-based advanced ABA-VB therapy.

 How can I tell if my child has autism?
 What are the symptoms?